Application Development Kit (ADK)

 HTML_ESCAPE_IN_VARIABLE varName

-replaces any special characters into HTML entities and writes the result back to varName.
+replaces all special characters in varName with HTML entities and stores the result back to varName.

 The statement